initialed85/djangolang/README.md

     -   Generated SQL helpers
     -   Generated CRUD endpoints that use the SQL helpers
     -   Tooling for HTTP and WebSocket server for CRUD endpoints / change event stream
+    -   Hooks for Authentication and Authorization
+-   Client generation
+    -   Generated TypeScript interface types / clients for the CRUD endpoints
+    -   Generated WebSocket client for change event stream
+    -   Maybe generated Go HTTP CRUD client because you love microservices and don't want to connect to your database twice or something
 -   Intelligent cache layer
     -   Use change event stream to set / reset cache items
     -   Provides an interface over the cached data using the generated Go structs
 -   OpenAPI spec generation (or some kind of IR)
--   Client generation
-    -   Generated TypeScript interface types / clients for the CRUD endpoints
-    -   Generated WebSocket client for change event stream
-    -   Maybe generated Go HTTP CRUD client because you love microservices and don't want to connect to your database twice or something

 The SQL helpers aren't really an ORM per se, but I guess they're in that direction.